JJLindsay/Dragons-Keep/README.md

 Welcome to Dragons-Keep
 ===========

-Dragons Keep is a text based adventure game being written for ITEC 3860, Software Development I
+Dragons Keep is a text based adventure game written for ITEC 3860, Software Development I --This started as a course project but I have since heavily updated this and continue to do so...

+ENJOY :)
+Advice and sugggestions are welcome!

 HOW TO RUN